 Before now, people were advised to limit exercising while pregnant (Hammer, Perkins, and Parr, 2000).
 But it can be completely safe and beneficial.
-This post goes into how to work out safely when pregnant, and the benefits to you and baby.
+This post discusses how to work out safely when pregnant, and the benefits to you and baby.

 Exercising While Pregnant: The Stigma